 Cece Rios and the Desert of Souls by Kaela Rivera

-#OWNVOICES / MYTHOLOGY / BOOKS WITH LATINE MAIN CHARACTERS
+#OWNVOICES / MYTHOLOGY / BOOKS WITH LATINX MAIN CHARACTERS

 Cece’s town of Tierra del Sol fights against the criaturas, powerful, evil spirits that surround them in the desert, but Cece doesn’t believe the criaturas are all bad.
 When her sister is kidnapped, Cece decides to risk everything by becoming a forbidden bruja so she can capture a criatura and get her sister back.
 She’s helped by the legendary Coyote, but he’s just the first criatura who willingly helps Cece in her quest.
 If they work together, will she be able to rescue Juana?